ariatemplates/editors-tools/ultimate-poc/src/poc/document/README.md

 The things it adds is related to the way a document is handled by the backend: things like document id for sessions, mode to know which mode the backend should use for it, etc.

 __Note: using a session, the mode would be obsolete, as we could store this mode in the session data.
-Then there would be only one module used through RPC, a master mode manager, which would use the session data to call the proper mode.__
+Then there would be only one module used through RPC, a _master_ mode manager, which would use the session data to call the proper mode.__

 ## Document provider

 Is in charge to create a document instance given a document input.

-For the time being, we use file documents input ( ___it might change in the future, with the concept of sessions, sharing, ...___ ), so we subclassed the `FileDocumentProvider` class, and we use the base implementation to actually create the document.
+For the time being, we use file documents input ( ___it might change in the future, with the concept of sessions, sharing - that is editing a same document through multiple frontends - , ...___ ), so we subclassed the `FileDocumentProvider` class, and we use the base implementation to actually create the document.

 Doing this way just enables us to hook up the document creation process, so we can apply configuration on the requested document.

-__For now nothing is done__: I began applying a document partitioner, but this can be done in the document setup participant class.
+For now the document partitioner is applied that way, but this could also be done with a document setup participant class.

 __In the future__: this class will be useful to implement what it's done for, that is a custom document providing.

 ## Document partitioner

-Sets up big partitions of a document.
+Sets up _big_ partitions of a document.

 This is more likely to be used in order to handle multiple languages in a same document.

-However, the backend implementation already handles this, so there would be only one partition per document, corresponding to the _master_ language of the file.
+However, the backend implementation already handles this, so here there would be only one partition per document, corresponding to the _master_ language of the file.

-__For now the document always returns a unique partition for the whole document with the generic name: `MAIN`__.
+__For now the document always returns a unique partition for the whole document with the generic name:__ `MAIN`.

+# Contribute

+## Backlog

+1. Implement document updates
+1. Make the document provider find the mode of the requested document (with the name extension for instance)

 # Questions